What is Enamel and How Does it Work?

 If you feel pain when eating or experience sensitivity to hot or cold, visit your dentist to find out what you can do to repair your enamel.

 What damages enamel?

-There are many foods that can damage enamel, but sugary foods, or foods with a high citrus content are the worst offenders.
-Drinks high in sugar, like soda is the number one culprit.
-Soda is high in sugar and very acidic, this combination wears away enamel.
+While many foods that can damage enamel, sugary foods and foods with a high citrus content are the worst offenders.
+Drinks high in sugar, such as soda, are the number one culprit.
+Soda is both high in sugar and very acidic, a combination that wears away enamel.
 Candy is also a serious offender.
-The high sugar levels in candy increase the risk for decay, so avoid it whenever possible.
+The high sugar levels in candy increase the risk for decay, so it’s best to avoid it whenever possible.

 Fruit juice and citrus fruits can also harm enamel.
 The difference, however, is that citrus fruits have health benefits.
 Don’t cut fruits from your diet just because you are afraid to harm your enamel.
 Instead, try eating them in moderation and alongside foods that are neutral so that you are not giving your teeth a double dose of acidity.

 How do I know if the enamel is damaged?